nexuster/js-test/README.md

 - ~~dropdowns that send to specific websites using "value=" (probably gonna be used for choose which test)~~
 - ~~url parameters because who doesnt like using those~~
 - ~~lonely message sending~~
+- navbar thats loaded from javascript pulled from an html file
 - page that shows something random everytime its opened